aleksnavratil/sushi-warehouse/README.md

-Sushi Warehaus
+Sushi Warehouse
 ====================

 An innovative lifestyle startup

 # What's in this repo:
-This repo contains the source code for the Sushi Warehaus (tm) site.
+This repo contains the source code for the Sushi Warehouse (tm) site.

 # Demo